existencelabs/keystamp-whitepaper/README.md

 6. Each agent uses a new key, derived from his extended key, to cryptographically sign documents and compliance data.
 Private keys are used each for only one "transaction" or event in the recorded database.

-**Compliance data consist of:
+### Compliance data

+7. Compliance data is collected by the participants in the scheme.
+It consists of:

 - contextual data
 - proof that KYC process was followed
-- Due diligence, disclosures, release forms, consent forms
+- Due diligence, disclosures, release forms, consent forms, fee tables, risk assessment forms
-- Recorded interviews, application logs
-- Statement of intentions, contracts, affidavits

-For example, in the use-case of a financial markets regulator.
-Every time a financial advisor engages in the “know-your-customer” process, the advisor presents evidence of the KYC process, risk assessment, disclosures and all relevant data to the end-user.
-Examples include:

-- Risk assessment forms
 - Recorded video and audio
 - Email and chat exchanges
-- Disclosures, declarations, fee tables
+- Application logs
+- Statement of intentions, contracts, affidavits
+- Any potential evidence
 The end user provides his consent that he agrees that the information presented by the advisor accurately reflects the KYC and disclosure process that was completed by the advisor by either digitally signing, validating with phone sms verification or any other traditional remote KYC methods.

+### Hashing process

 8. A data bundle including the compliance data as well as the end-user’s consent proof (signature or SMS validation log) is hashed using SHA-256.
 The data and the hash is "signed" by the end-user, either using a private key or using traditional KYC methods, that can include: